PipedreamHQ/pipedream/docs/docs/pricing/README.md

 :::

-::: details An active standard workflow that isn't triggered at all in a billing period
+::: details An active standard workflow that isn't executed at all in a billing period

 0 credits are incurred.
 Pipedream only charges credits for workflow executions.

 :::

-::: details A workflow with 512 megabytes of memory running for 5 seconds
+::: details A workflow with 512 megabytes of memory executing for 5 seconds

 2 credits are incurred, because the workflow executed for a total of 5 seconds at 512 megabytes of memory.
 :::